 If you’re looking for open-air lawns and lush green spaces within D.C.’s metropolitan setting, you’ll find it at our Mount Vernon Campus, affectionately known as "The Vern," which sits three miles northwest of Foggy Bottom.
-The Vern’s 25-acre campus is composed of athletic facilities and residence halls and is never more than a short ride from Foggy Bottom on our Vern Express shuttle, which is available 24 hours a day.
+The Vern’s 25-acre campus is composed of athletic facilities and residence halls and is never more than a short ride from Foggy Bottom on our Vern Express shuttle.

 Our Virginia Science and Technology Campus (VSTC) houses facilities dedicated to nationally recognized STEM-H programs related to health sciences, big data and analytics, high-performance computing and more.
 Graduate education centers in Alexandria and Arlington provide educational opportunities to local working professionals, while a growing number of online programs make it possible for students around the world to attain a GW education.

 In your first three years, you’ll live in one of 26 residence halls on the Foggy Bottom and Mount Vernon campuses.
-You can choose your room based on costs, hall amenities, location and even select roommates through GW’s iHousing program.
+You can choose your room based on costs, hall amenities, location and even select roommates through GW’s housing application process.
 Room styles vary per hall and include multi-person units, singles, studios, suites and some apartment-style rooms with kitchens.

 Through our affinity housing you can live in groups of like-minded students who share the same passion for sports, literature, film and more.
-Our academic residential communities — such as the Women’s Leadership Program and the Politics and Values Community — integrate critical thinking into residential life.
+Our living-learning communities — such as the Women’s Leadership Program and the Politics and Values Community — integrate critical thinking into residential life.

 All new buildings and major renovation projects at GW are constructed to meet current accessibility standards, and all shuttles serving GW routes are designed to meet ADA accessibility guidelines and requirements for safe and secure transportation.